-This comprehensive inspection took place on 26 June 2018.
+This comprehensive inspection took place on 5 November 2018.
 The inspection was carried out by two adult social care inspectors and an expert by experience.
 An expert by experience is a person who has experience of using, or of caring for a person who has used this type of service.

 Before the inspection the provider completed a Provider Information Return (PIR).
-This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
+This asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
 We reviewed the PIR and other information we held about the service.
 This included past reports and notifications.
 A notification is information about important events which the service is required to send us by law.

-During the inspection we spoke with nine people who were able to express their views of living at the service.
-Not everyone we met who was living at The Green was able to give us their verbal views of the care and support they received due to their health needs.
-We also spoke with two relatives, staff, the registered manager, Interim Operational Director and the Regional Manager.
-We also spoke with two visiting health and social care professionals.
+During the inspection we spoke with eight people who could express their views of living at the service.
+Not everyone we met who was living at St Martin's was able to give us their verbal views of the care and support they received due to their health needs.
+We also spoke with four relatives, staff, the registered manager, Interim Operational Director and the Regional Manager.
 We used pathway tracking (reading people's care plans, and other records kept about them), carried out a formal observation of care, and reviewed other records about how the service was managed.
 We looked around the premises and observed care practices on the day of our visit.